dbushong/async-q/README.md

 Returns a promise for a boolean saying whether or not at least one element in the array satisfies an async test.

-Once any iterator call returns true, the main callback is immediately called.
+Once any iterator call returns true, the main promise is immediately resolved.

 That previous sentence is not yet true, but is aspirational.
 This is currently implemented as a test on whether `.filter()`'s `.length > 0`